Take Back Manufacturing

 We need to TAKE Back Manufacturing…

-This higher re-shoring tipping point means we must be much more structured and deliberate to take back our manufacturing industry.
+Due to these competitive pressures, we must be much more structured and deliberate to take back our manufacturing industry.
 Allowing a more natural re-shoring process to just take place in a passive way will just not work for us.

 We need to work on 3 parallel imperatives…